 Maybe you’re in the process of moving through a major life change, or you feel there are missing pieces in your life and aren’t sure how to figure out what they are.
 It could be that you have a pretty good handle on your life now, but you’d like to strengthen certain areas like setting healthy boundaries, building self-confidence, or learning to let go of the guilt that inevitably comes with setting aside time for self-care.

-If you’re new here it’s worth emphasizing that my approach to developing emotional resilience is about growing forward rather than the popular notion of bouncing back.
+If you’re new here it’s worth noting that my approach to developing resilience is a little different than what you may be used to because I focus on prevention and growing forward as opposed to the popular notion of bouncing back.

 Why do the work to stand up to life’s challenges only to end up comfortably settled back into where you started?
-In fact, it may well be that the way things were led to the problem in the first place!
+In fact, it may well be that the way things were led you down this path to change in the first place!

 The first and arguably most important step to begin taking charge of your life is to believe that you have the power and authority to do so.
 Whether you have an obstacle to overcome, a goal you’re striving to achieve, or you simply long to feel more confident, you are far more likely to do whatever it takes to grow beyond your circumstances if you truly believe in yourself.